Free Pregnancy Testing

 According to WebMD the only way to know for sure if you are pregnant is “by taking a pregnancy test”

-At Options For Pregnancy, we can give you a free and confidential pregnancy test.
-When you call for an appointment we will answer your questions and provide you with help you need every step of the way.
+When you call Options For Pregnancy, we can find you a free or low cost appointment.
+We will answer your questions and provide you with help you need every step of the way.
+That is our job as a referral service – know your options before you go.

 How Soon Should I Take a Pregnancy Test?